 I was born and raised in Weatherford.
 I attended school here and graduated from Weatherford High School.
 My associate’s degree came from Weatherford College.
 I then earned a Bachelor of Science (Education) from Tarleton and Masters in Education (Counseling) from Tarleton.
 I am a Registered Play Therapist and certified in trauma informed care.
 My work experience started here working in child care and then to an educator working out of district one year and in district 8 years as a teacher.
 I have been a counselor for 10 years with four years at WISD and 6 years private practice.
 While in private practice, I had the privilege of working with foster children, CPS caseworkers and clients, and children whom had been abused or experienced trauma.
 I have been married for 32 years and have two children and two beautiful grandchildren who are the light of my life and motivate me to become a better person every day.

 I was born and raised in Cheyenne, Wyoming where I graduated from Cheyenne Central High School.
 Following high school, I attended Laramie County Community College and received my associate’s degree in Elementary Education.
 When I was 20 years old I moved to Stephenville, Texas.
 I attended Tarleton State University where I received my Bachelor’s Degree in Family and Consumer Science with an emphasis in Child and Family Studies.
-Upon graduation I was hired as the Forensic Interviewer for the Paluxy River Children’s Advocacy Center where I worked for 2 and a half years.
-After that I was hired by the Children’s Advocacy Center of Parker County as their Forensic Interviewer.
-In my spare time I enjoy being with my dog and riding my horse.
+Upon graduation, I was hired as the Forensic Interviewer for the Paluxy River Children’s Advocacy Center for about 3 years.
+After that, I was hired by the Children’s Advocacy Center of Parker County as their Forensic Interviewer.
+I am happily married.
+My husband and I have multiple fur-children and we both actively ride horses.

 MDT Coordinator/SWI Intake